 Romance of an AI Age

 What does this mean?
-Could these undeniable abilities of AI potentially hack the operating system of our civilization, posing significant threats to our way of life and shaping our future?
+Could these undeniable abilities of AI potentially hack the operating system of our civilization, posing significant threats to our way of life and shaping our future??

 Crickets.